For info on the thematic structure, see the introduction page.

 Untypically, this introduction seems to be balanced by the 6.37 theme.

 The epipolesis (Agamemnon goes the rounds): probably it is meant to be humorous.
 Agamemnon is encouraging those who do not need it, praising or criticising those who do not deserve it, reminding Nestor that he is too old and getting rebuffed by those who need criticism.
 Diomedes anyway is getting unfairly dissed in public by his commander.
-Does not talk back though.
+He does not talk back though.

 4.327 to Menestheus and Odysseus

 The Athenians are "Raisers of the war-cry".
 Good at the war-cry, reluctant to go and fight.
 That is an implied criticism of the Athenians.
-See also Il 2.550-, where Menestheus is called the greatest marshaller of armies (except Nestor: the 'voice of heroism' is of course the most alluring call to battle).
+See also Il 2.550-, where Menestheus is called the greatest marshaller of armies (except Nestor: the "voice of heroism" is of course the most alluring call to battle).
 In the tradition about the Ionian migration, the men came east through Athens.
 Homer is saying that Athens is good at sending men to wage a war, but reluctant to help when needed.

 4.365 to Diomedes